dotCLL/FourWeeksOfCode/README.md

     Annoyingly Photoshop doesn't seem to like ES6 notation so I couldn't use as much of what I've learned so far.
 It's still great to use coding to really help solve a problem and save a lot of my own time either way.

+## Day 7: Sprint to the final challenge.
+Understanding .sort()

+    The last set of challenges enhanced my confidence in using reduce, filter and just generally understanding more about the syntax used to manipulate objects.
+    The final challenge was by far the toughest.
+    I was already feeling quite confident with using sort as it's quite similar to how other languages employ a standard sorting algorithm.
+The tricky part came when I hit sorts within sorts.
+That's where I learned about localeCompare.

+> Basic localeCompare.

+    Syntax: referenceString.localeCompare(compareString)
+    referenceString = compareString returns 0
+    referenceString < compareString returns negative number
+    referenceString > compareString returns positive number